12 Reasons Why Your Facebook Ads Are Not Delivering

 - Clear of any political, sexual or shocking elements

-Besides that, we advise you not to place too much text on the ad.
-Your message should be short and clear, otherwise there is a great chance that it won’t be delivered.
+Besides that, we don’t recommend placing too much text in the ad.
+Your message should be short and clear, otherwise, there is a great chance that it won’t be delivered.

-In addition, we recommend you to visit the Facebook Ads Help Center and take your time to study the tips on how to create great Facebook ads.
+In addition, we recommend that you visit the Facebook Ads Help Center and take your time to study the tips on how to create great Facebook ads.

-Even if your ad brings you sales and clients, you can experiment with different campaign elements such as headlines, images or call-to actions to find out what works best.
+Even if your ad brings you sales and clients, you can experiment with different campaign elements such as headlines, images, image texts, or call-to-actions to find out what works best.

 This tactic is called split testing.